Jenna and Chris

 The plan

 The plan was, relatively, simple on paper.
-Get legally married Friday by taking a helicopter up to the Tantalus Ridge above Squamish with our closest friends.
-Saturday: an outdoor garden party at the Treehouse, our friend Kryshan's incredible house up in the trees, followed by an all-night rager.
+Get legally married on Friday by taking a helicopter up to the Tantalus Ridge above Squamish with our closest friends.
+Saturday: an outdoor garden party at the Treehouse, our friend Kryshan's incredible home, followed by a party into the night.

 Vancouver's bipolar spring weather had other ideas.
 Torrential rain pushed the helicopter to Sunday and forced the garden party indoors.
 Since we technically weren't married yet, Saturday inadvertently turned into one giant bachelor and bachelorette party.